Get Your Auto Dealer Bond Quote

 Only Class A (New Vehicle Dealer), Class B (Used Vehicle Dealer), and Class D (Vehicle Broker) require the $25,000 surety bond under MCL 257.248.
 Classes C (Distressed Vehicle Transporter), E (Salvage Vehicle Agent), F (Foreign Salvage Vehicle Dealer), G (Scrap Metal Processor), R (Repair Facility), and W (Wholesaler) do not require a surety bond.

-What triggers the need for a Michigan dealer license?
+What triggers the 5-vehicle threshold for needing a dealer license?

-What happens if my Michigan dealer bond is cancelled?
+What happens if my Michigan dealer bond is canceled?

 Your license is summarily suspended on the effective date of bond cancellation.
-You must immediately cease all vehicle sales operations and cannot process any transactions.
-The surety company must give 30 days written notice to the Michigan Department of State (MDOS) before cancellation takes effect.
-If your bond lapses more than 30 days, you must apply for a completely new license.
+You must immediately cease all vehicle sales operations.
+The surety company must give 30 days written notice to the Michigan Department of State before cancellation takes effect.
+If your bond lapses more than 30 days, you must apply for a completely new license -- including new application, bond, fingerprints, and all supporting documents.

 When do Michigan dealer licenses expire?

 All Michigan dealer licenses expire annually on December 31st.
 You can renew online through the Michigan Department of State or by mail.
 The renewal fee is $160.
-If your license lapses more than 30 days past expiration, you must apply for a completely new license, including a new bond, application, and all supporting documents.
+If your license lapses more than 30 days past expiration, you must apply for a completely new license.
+Renewal notices are sent in advance, but it is the dealer's responsibility to renew on time regardless of whether they receive a notice.

 Can I submit my Michigan dealer bond electronically?